 If you also use IMAP, either pass fetchmail a different fetchmailrc file (via snatchmail's -f option) or simply move the IMAP stuff to a different fetchmailrc file and call fetchmail -f /path/to/imap.fetchmailrc separately to download IMAP mail.

-Snatchmail comes pre–configured for a 7–day message retention on servers and silent operation.
-Edit the extensively commented source code to change these default values.
+Snatchmail comes pre–configured for a 7–day message retention on servers, and silent operation.
+You can change these and other settings using command line options.

-Although all my software is released without warranty, I can report that — after extensive testing — Snatchmail has never lost a single message (and that includes >3000 test messages, in addition to my regular mail).
-Snatchmail has been tested with fetchmail 6.3.17 (2010) and 6.3.26 (2013), but should work with any reasonably recent release.
+Although all my software is released without warranty, I can report that — after extensive testing with fetchmail 6.3.17 and later — snatchmail has never lost a single message (and that includes >3000 test messages, in addition to my regular mail).